ObjectModules/deploy/[Mapping]-Routines.md

 We are going to explain further what going on with a basic diagram when we are putting a parameter into of a routine process.

 ##Behaviour
 Now we are going to explain the behaviour of a mapping when a parameter is putting inside.
+On our case you are going to put `the best` as your parameter to your food.

 Let's take mapping of _Figure 4_ as _[[a routine|Mapping#routines]]_.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)
 Let put again the mapping here.